Treats migraine headaches.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to almotriptan, or if you have uncontrolled high blood pressure, a history of heart attack or stroke, or certain heart problems.
+You should not use this medicine if you have had an allergic reaction to almotriptan.
+Do not use this medicine if you have uncontrolled high blood pressure, angina (chest pain), a history of heart attack or stroke, transient ischemic attack (TIA), ischemic bowel disease, peripheral vascular disease, or certain heart problems.
 Talk with your doctor about what these heart problems are.
-Do not take almotriptan within 24 hours after taking another migraine headache medicine such as dihydroergotamine (DHE 45®, Migranal®), ergotamine (Cafergot®, Ergomar®, Wigraine®), methysergide (Sansert®), naratriptan (Amerge®), rizatriptan (Maxalt®), sumatriptan (Imitrex®), or zolmitriptan (Zomig®).
+You should not use this medicine to prevent migraine headache attacks, or if you have migraine headaches of the hemiplegic or basilar type.
+Do not take almotriptan within 24 hours after taking another migraine headache medicine such as dihydroergotamine (D.H.E.
+45®, Migranal®), ergotamine (Bellergal-S®, Cafergot®, Ergomar®, Wigraine®), methysergide (Sansert®), naratriptan (Amerge®), rizatriptan (Maxalt®), sumatriptan (Imitrex®, Treximet®), or zolmitriptan (Zomig®).

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.